Cristian-Vazquez-Andrino/Practicas/MATLAB/Principal Component Analysis/README.md

 ## Running the Code

-1. Download the dataset from [Places Rated Almanac](https://online.stat.psu.edu/stat505/lesson/11/11.3), save it as `places.csv` and make sure that it is located in the same working directory as the script.
+1. Download the dataset places.csv (from here or from [Places Rated Almanac](https://online.stat.psu.edu/stat505/lesson/11/11.3)) and make sure that it is located in the same working directory as the script.
 2. Run the MATLAB script:

    ```matlab